EdinburghUniversityTheatreCompany/Constitution/ProductionGuidelines.md

-* Cafe and Box Office, ask the Front-of-House Manager
+* Box Office, Cafe, and Kitchen, ask the Front-of-House Manager
-* Library, ask the Librarian
 * Tech box and tech store, ask the Tech Manager
 * Workshop, ask the Set Manager
+* Ogg Office, ask the Archivist
+* Library, ask the Librarian
 * Anywhere else, ask the Theatre Manager.

 You must speak to the Theatre Manager if you plan to do any of the following: